trinhminhtriet/jview/README.md

 ```

-jview: A tool to print HTTP responses as JSON, supporting HTTP/1.1 & HTTP/3, customizable headers.
+jview: A CLI app to print HTTP responses as JSON.

 ## ✨ Features